Are you planning to spend a week in Tenerife?

 Parque Nacional del Teide is the largest national park of the Canary Islands and Mount Teide (El Teide) at almost 4,000 meters, is Spain’s highest mountain.

-Most visitors take the cable car up the mountain for a view over Tenerife, which costs 27 Euro for a return journey (2020 prices).
+Most visitors take the cable car up the mountain for a view over Tenerife.
 However, if it’s too windy the cable car will be out of action.

 The other option is to take one of the hiking trails in the national park.
 There are marked paths accommodating all fitness levels, that lead through Las Cañadas, the giant caldera at the heart of the national park, and up to Mount Teide.